trident-project/trident/doc/source/installation.rst

     $ hg pull
     $ hg up
     $ pip install -e .

-Don't forget to update your version of yt too.
-Much of the latest functionality in Trident is built on recently added functionality in yt.
-You can update it by following the `yt update instructions
+    $ yt update

+For more information on updating your yt installation, see the `yt update instructions
 <http://yt-project.org/docs/dev/installing.html#updating-yt-and-its-dependencies>`_.